falivenelucas/data-stories/final_project_FALIVENE.md

 ### Setup

 Leaked passwords are everywhere.
-Dark web sites, underground forums, credential stuffing websites, pastebin alike sites and even in social media pages, profiles and groups.
-There is agrat amount of evidence at plain sight that credential stuffing is a grave problem.
+Dark web sites, underground forums, credential stuffing websites, Pastebin alike sites, and even social media pages, profiles, and groups.
+There is a tremendous amount of evidence at plain sight that credential stuffing is a grave problem.
 However, users still get hacked periodically.
 Solutions tend to be missing in this area.

-The idea in this step is to try to get the audience gasp an idea pf the amount of credentials leaked everyday.
-The pbject will be to comunicate the dimension of the problem.
+The idea in this step is to try to get the audience to grasp an idea of the number of credentials leaked every day.
+The project will be to communicate the dimension of the problem.

 ### Conflict

-The main point of this section will be to make realize the audience that they all use passwords and that they could have been or be potential victims (it is a major generalized trend).
-Moreover, I will try to focus on the potential consequencies and impacts.
+This section’s main point will be to make the audience realize that they all use passwords and that they could have been or been potential victims (it is a major generalized trend).
+Moreover, I will try to focus on the possible consequences and impacts.

-Users tend to reuse passwords which makes credential stuffers' work an easy task.
+Users tend to reuse passwords, which make credential stuffers' work an easy task.
 What could happen if we reuse passwords and are victims of credential stuffing?
-For example, Joe uses the same password for his bank, Netflix, CompanyX and Facebook account.
-CompanyX lately suffered a majora data breach that exposed more than 256 millon user's emails and passwords, including Joe's credentials.
-Now, hackers can use this leaked information to "stuff" Joe and acess his Bank, Netflix and Facebook account as the email and password nedded for those platforms are already known to them.
+For example, Joe uses the same password for his bank, Netflix, CompanyX, and Facebook account.
+CompanyX lately suffered a significant data breach that exposed more than 256 million users’ emails and passwords, including Joe's credentials.
+Now, hackers can use this leaked information to "stuff" Joe and access his Bank, Netflix, and Facebook account as the email and password needed for those platforms are already known to them.

 ### Resolution and call to action